Tax guide

 Tax collection at source — TCS — works differently from TDS.
 Here the obligation falls on the seller or service provider, who collects a specified percentage from the buyer at the point of sale and deposits it with the government.
 Section 394 of the Income-tax Act, 2025 consolidates TCS provisions under the new law, and any seller subject to TCS needs to review whether their billing, accounting, and return processes have been updated accordingly.

 This guide is for Indian sellers, finance teams, and founders navigating TCS compliance under the 2025 Act.
-It is an educational readiness note, not a substitute for professional advice on specific transactions.

 What Section 394 means for sellers